PatrickWolleb/SoundFontJS/README.md

 SoundFontJS
 ===========

 Node JS CLI for creating MIDI.JS ready sound fonts.
 The tool converts high quality wav files to sound font js files compatible with [MIDI.js](https://github.com/mudcube/MIDI.js).
-It allows the use of PRO DAWs like Logic, Cubase etc. to create nicer sounds without the of sound font files.
+It allows the use of PRO DAWs like Logic, Cubase etc. to create nicer sounds than what sound font synths can produce.

 ##Dependencies: